DavidHuie/quartz/README.md

 as a child process of your Ruby application and using UNIX domain sockets for communication.

+With this gem, you can now write performance critical code in Go, and that code can be called from anywhere in a Ruby project.

+To see some real world examples where Go can aid a Ruby project, please see the `examples/` directory.

 ## Defining exportable structs

 Quartz shares Go code by exporting methods on a struct to Ruby.